DAPSI-IDISS/semantic-crosswalk-editor/docs/Features.md

 ### Follow Cursor

+Enable 'Follow Cursor' via the Outline settings (`...` next to the 'Outline' Label).
 The cursor and selection follows in both directions when selecting a line in the Outline View or the Code Editor.

 ![ Outline Follow Cursor ](./images/outline_follow_cursor.png)